alxwen711/cdc_diabetes_prediction/tests/README.md

 ## Running tests

-To run the test suite navigate to the project root directory and run the command `pytest tests/*`.
+To run the test suite navigate to the project root directory and run the command `pytest` or `pytest -v` for more verbose output.

 The following test files in this folder correlate directly to the function files in the `src` folder: